Vibe Coding in Product Teams: Reconfiguring AI-Assisted Workflows, Prototyping, and Collaboration

-\begin{itemize} \item \textbf{RQ1:} How do UX professionals integrate vibe and AI-assisted coding into their design workflows, from ideation through prototyping to implementation? \item \textbf{RQ2:} What opportunities and risks do UX professionals envision for human–human and human–AI collaboration in the age of vibe coding? \end{itemize}
+\begin{itemize} \item \textbf{RQ1:} How do product team members integrate vibe and AI-assisted coding into their design workflows, from ideation through prototyping to implementation? \item \textbf{RQ2:} What opportunities and risks do product teams envision for human–human and human–AI collaboration in the age of vibe coding? \end{itemize}

-To address these questions, we conducted in-depth interviews with 20 professionals working across sectors and company sizes.
-Following prior work \cite{Chen2025genui,Bruun2018roleofuxprofesional}, we use the term \textit{UX professionals} to broadly capture roles typical of a software project team and whose daily work involves shaping user experience, including software engineers (particularly those in front-end and prototyping roles), UX/UI designers, product managers, and startup founders.
-This framing reflects the reality that vibe coding blurs traditional role distinctions, making UX a distributed responsibility across multiple functions.
+To address these questions, we conducted in-depth interviews with 22 product team members working across sectors and company sizes.
+We use the term product team members to refer to professionals involved in product design and development whose daily work contributes to shaping user experience, including software engineers (particularly those in front-end and prototyping roles), UX/UI designers, product managers and product owners, and startup founders.
+This framing reflects the reality that vibe coding blurs traditional role distinctions, making product design and development a distributed responsibility across multiple functions.